 This year's festive theatre offerings are more dizzingly diverse than ever before, with La Clique Noël bringing their genre-blending adult variety show to the Festival Square Spiegeltent with La Clique Noël - Part Deux, hosted by Little Death Club's Bernie Dieter.
 For the kids, Nonsense Room Productions will also be bringing to the stage a new interactive musical show based on Pippa Goodhart and Nick Sharratt's book You Choose.
 Each show will let the audience take the reins and feature a new story based on a series of games and challenges.

 Stages across Edinburgh will also be showcasing a diverse bill of theatrical delights, from Christmas classics such as the Royal Lyceum Theatre's Wendy and Peter Pan and Hans Christian Andersen's The Mother over at Pleasance, to thought-provoking writing from Gary McNair in McGonagall's Chronicles and Fringe First winner Kieran Hurley in Mouthpiece.
 Renowned playwright Jo Clifford will also be bringing her portrayal of a transgender Jesus to the Traverse for the first time in The Gospel According to Jesus, Queen of Heaven, ten years after its premiere.

 Therefore, despite the cold and the dark of the winter months ahead, with so many sparkling winter attractions and an excitingly fresh cultural programme on offer, it's hard to imagine anywhere near as magical as Edinburgh at Christmas.

-Six weeks of winter wonderland, with the West End of Edinburgh transformed by a fairground, a host of colourful lights and the fabled European Christmas market with dozens of stalls selling traditional trinkets and crafts as well as delicious Teutonic treats (and, of course, glühwein).
+Six weeks of winter wonderland, with Edinburgh transformed by a fairground, a host of colourful lights and the fabled European Christmas market with dozens of stalls selling traditional trinkets and crafts as well as delicious Teutonic treats (and, of course, glühwein).